 Condition

-A condition assessment can be completed in many different ways, depending on the capability and resources of the system.
+Systems can complete a condition assessment in many ways, depending on the capability and resources of the system.
 The simplest approach is to gather people who have current or historical knowledge of the assets in a room.
-The group can then select a condition rating approach (0 through 5, A through F, Excellent through Unacceptable, etc.).
+The group can then select a condition rating system (0 through 5, A through F, Excellent through Unacceptable, etc.).
 The group then considers what would constitute an asset in each of the categories.
-For example, if a 1 through 5 rating system is being used, the group should decide what a “1” asset would entail, what a “5” asset would entail and then develop 2, 3, and 4 to be between these boundary conditions.
+For example, if a 1 through 5 rating system is being used, the group should decide what a “1” means and what a “5” means in terms of asset condition and then develop 2, 3, and 4 to be between these boundaries.

-When defining asset condition, the system must consider the factors that may cause the asset to change over time.
-For mechanical assets that might include run time and maintenance history, while for passive assets that might include length of time in use, installation conditions, and maintenance history.
-The asset condition ranking should take into consideration the purpose of the asset, how it helps maintain Level of Service, and its design function and then determine how it is performing compared to how it was intended to perform.
+When defining asset conditions, consider the factors that might cause the asset to change over time.
+For mechanical assets, considerations might include run time and maintenance history.
+For passive assets, considerations might include length of time in use, installation conditions, environmental conditions, and maintenance history.

 Examples – Factors Affecting Asset Condition